 Apple Donations:- We’re always looking for good quality Scottish apples to make into juice, and our delicious award-winning cider, so if you have any unwanted or unloved fruit, please get in touch.
 As long as your apples are in good, relatively clean condition (not crab apples), we’ll be interested.
 Remember, happy, healthy apples make good cider; apples in bad condition, make bad cider.
 Further details about picking and storage are here.

-In exchange for your apples: we offer a 330ml bottle of cider for every 7kg; apple juice in return at 25% of the weight of the fruit brought in, in 20L cider boxes pasteurised with a 1 year shelf life (you can have this in 5L boxes if you prefer (with an additional cost of £1 extra per box), or in bottles (£0.38p extra per bottle)); we can buy the apples directly from you for cash, or offer you a combination of all of these options.
+In exchange for your apples: we offer a 330ml bottle of cider for every 7kg; we can buy the apples directly from you for cash, or offer you a combination of options (depending on quantity).
 Contact us at the office to discuss.